mohiuddinopu/aws_api_ansible/README.md

 This Ansible Playbook creates ssh key, security group, applies security rules for port 22 and 80 and creates the given number of ec-instances.

-To get started, one will need a AWS account and security keys
+To get started, one will need a AWS account and security credentials

 1. Go to: http://aws.amazon.com/
-2. Sign Up & create a new account (they "MAY" give you the option for 1 year trial or similar)
+2. Sign Up & create a new account (they "MAY" give you the option for 1 year trial or similar.
+Requires payment information)
 3. Go to your AWS account overview
 4. Account menu in the upper-right (has your name on it)
-5. sub-menu: Security Credentials
+5. Sub-menu: Security Credentials